Shopping Cart

 "I opened the door next to the office sign, walked in a very dark room [sauna]...and navigated my way through the dark room towards light at the back of the building.

 "Just then, a man bustled out a door with an armload of supplies, looked up at me, and YELLED, "What're you doing in here?
 How did you GET IN HERE??!!
-WHAT DO YOU WANT?!"
+WHAT DO YOU WANT?!""

-On lack of critical signs...
+On the lack of critical signs...

 and a blizzard of others